-About The Civic Engagement Pilgrimage:
+About The Civic Engagement Tour:

 - Ability to analyze and synthesize historical, political, economic and cultural work

-- Improve public speaking skills
+- Develop teaching, presenting, coaching, community organizing & public speaking skills

 Join Us: Follow us on this journey, Share your opinion, Spark conversation.
 Why?
 Because You Matter.